Sage-Bionetworks/dashboard-ui/README.md

 ### Test

-Note that this could be used as potential hook-up point to a CI platform (e.g. Jenkins).
+Note that this could be hooked to git commit and/or a CI platform (e.g. Jenkins).

 1. Run Play tests for the Scala code: